Sanchitbajaj02/palettegram/docs/swoc.md

 7. If Projects Admins find all good they will accept your pull request and assign you the point depending on hardness of issue.

-8. Yes till here you have successfully done a open source contribution. repeat the procedure again and again and earn more points to get top on leaderboard and earn your swags.
+8. Till here you have successfully done a open source contribution. repeat the procedure again and again and earn more points to get top on leaderboard and earn your swags.

 9. If you have any Doubts/ Questions/ Suggestions please feel free to talk to the SWOC team.
 Please feel free to report any malpractices found in server.